Baptist Health System

-Baptist Health System is a hospital and medical facility system located in San Antonio in the U.S. state of Texas.
+Baptist Health System is a hospital and medical facility system located in San Antonio, Texas, United States.
+It is owned by Tenet Healthcare.

 History

 In 1903 a group of 30 or more physicians, members of the young Bexar County Medical Society, together with about 30 business and professional men organized the San Antonio Associated Charities which built a four-story hospital on Dallas Street, the Physicians' and Surgeons' Hospital.